Gone in the Morning

-"Gone in the Morning" is a song by English singer-songwriter and musician Newton Faulkner from his debut studio album Hand Built by Robots (2007).
-The song was released on 19 June 2008 as the album's fifth and final single.
-The song was written by Toby Faulkner, Newton Faulkner and produced by Andy McKim.
-The song peaked to number 83 on the UK Singles Chart.
+"Gone in the Morning" is a song by English singer-songwriter and musician Newton Faulkner, released on 19 June 2008, as the fifth and final single from his debut studio album Hand Built by Robots (2007).

+Written by Faulkner alongside his brother, Toby, and produced by Andy McKim, "Gone in the Morning" peaked at number 83 on the UK Singles Chart.